Cancún: History

 Due to the reluctance of investors to gamble on an unknown area, the Mexican federal government financed the first nine hotels.

 The city began as a tourism project in 1974 as an Integrally Planned Center, a pioneer of FONATUR (Fondo Nacional de Fomento al Turismo, National Fund for Tourism Development), formerly known as INFRATUR.
-Since then, it has undergone a comprehensive transformation from being a fisherman's island to being one of the two most well-known Mexican resorts, along with Acapulco.
-The growth of Cancún outpaced the rest of Quintana Roo during the late 20th cenutury, for example, from 1970 to 1980 the population grew annually on average by 62.3%.
-In hindsight, the development of Cancún as tourist city performed better on a number of metrics than what Mexican state planners had envisioned.
-Once outside the main tourist areas of the World the growth of Cancún was part of a wider touristification of northern Quintana Roo while in the south and east of the state the timber industry developed more than tourism.
-From places like Cancún the tourism industry then expanded from the 1990s onward into indigenous territories and protected areas in inland sites.
+Since then, it has undergone a comprehensive transformation from a fisherman's island to being one of the two most well-known Mexican resorts, along with Acapulco.
+The growth of Cancún outpaced the rest of Quintana Roo during the late 20th century.
+From 1970 to 1980, the population grew by 62.3% annually on average.
+The development of Cancún as a tourist city exceeded the expectations of Mexican state planners.
+The growth of Cancún was part of a wider touristification of northern Quintana Roo, in contrast to the south and east of the state, which experienced greater development in the timber industry.
+From the 1990s onward, the tourism industry expanded from places like Cancún into indigenous territories and protected areas in inland sites.

 Most 'Cancunenses' are from Yucatán and other Mexican states.
 A growing number are from the rest of the Americas and Europe.
-The municipal authorities have struggled to provide public services for the constant influx of people, as well as limiting squatters and irregular developments, which in 2006 occupied an estimated ten to fifteen percent of the mainland area on the fringes of the city.
+The municipal authorities have struggled to provide public services for the constant influx of people, while limiting squatters and irregular developments, which in 2006 occupied an estimated ten to fifteen percent of the mainland area on the fringes of the city.

 In 2023, a record 21 million tourists visited Cancún, topping the original estimate of 20.5 million.